 ❤ ❤ ❤

-I knew there was something so wonderful waiting on the other side of them.
-I didn’t doubt this, and I wasn’t doubting that I’d reach my destination (I have too much drive and determination), but I was feeling so bogged down and overwhelmed.
-So I was praying, and crying, and praying, and crying some more (It’s just what I do), when God answered me with, “Sit back and enjoy the view.
+I knew there was something wonderful waiting on the other side of them.
+I didn’t doubt this and I wasn’t doubting that I’d reach my destination (I have too much drive and determination), but I was feeling so bogged down and overwhelmed.
+So I was praying and crying, and praying and crying some more when God answered me with, “Sit back and enjoy the view.
 You’re not driving–I am.”
 (Oh, that’s right!)
 I had it wrong.
-I thought I was the one who had to keep on driving.
+I thought that I was the one who had to keep on driving.

 Yes, I’ve had my struggles, but I’ve also grown closer to God because of those struggles.
-To me, those struggles just disappear behind me, and are left in the past where they belong.
+To me, those struggles just disappear behind me and are left in the past where they belong.
 If I look back it’ll only be to see how far God has brought me.
-Mountains change, and they shrink.
-They fade even, in the distance.
-It’s okay if you find yourself looking at those mountains, just keep in mind Who it is, that’s doing the driving.
+Mountains change and they shrink; they fade even, in the distance.
+It’s okay if you find yourself looking at those mountains, just keep in mind Who it really is that’s doing the driving.
 It’s also okay to stop and ask for directions.

 If this wasn’t enough mountain encouragement here’s some music that speaks also: Mountains